0xFableOrg/xchain/README.md

 We haven't seen much discussion on challenge incentivization in rollups, but it is expected that the many "natural" node operators (exchanges, RPC providers, block explorers) could take on this role.
-In practice, no optimistic rollup has permissionless challengers yet, with Arbitrum relying on a set of permissioned entities (who might be paid for providing this service), and the Optimism fault proof system currently only deployed on testnet.

 As said earlier, we do not know of any pure slashing bridge deployment.